square/wire/docs/wire_grpc.md

 Getting Started
 ---------------

-You can configure how your services are generated via our [Gradle plugin][gradlePlugin]:
+You can configure how your services are generated via the [Gradle plugin][gradlePlugin]:

 ```groovy
 wire {